BHADRESHVARIYA22/AXI-Protocol/About AXI.md

   - These qualities make the following possible:
     - Trade-off between cycles of latency and maximum frequency of operation.
     - Direct, fast connection between a processor and high-performance memory, while using simple register slices to isolate longer paths to less performance critical peripherals.

+#### **Terminology**
+**Component**
+  - Component can be used as a general term for master,slave, peripheral, and interconnect components.
+**Master component**
+  - A component that initiates transactions.
+  - It is possible that a single component can act as both a master component and as a slave component **Slave component**
+  - component that receives transactions and responds to them.
+  - It is possible that a single component can act as both a slave component and as a master component **Interconnect component**
+  - A component with more than one AMBA interface that connects one or more master components to one or more slave components
+  - An interconnect component can be used to group together either:
+    - a set of masters so that they appear as a single master interface
+    - a set of slaves so that they appear as a single slave interface.